vernjan/tech-notes/notes/python/advanced.md

 ```

 ## For comprehensions
-- a bit similar to streams - iterate, filter, map and return a new collection
+- a bit similar to streams - iterate, filter, map and always return a new collection

 ### List comprehension
 ```